vishalmidya/Data-for-Online-Music-Emotion-Survey/README.md

 ## Participant_Information.csv : Detailed Participant Information

 This data file presents simple participant demographics and information on their music training.
-A list of column names and their corresponding information is given below:

 * _ParticipantNumber_ : Participant ID
 * _Trained_ : Have you ever recieved a formal training in music ?